Used Rock Tumblers

 Should I Buy a Used Rock Tumbler?

 Lots of people think about purchasing a used rock tumbler to save money.
-A used machine might be a good purchase if you have these three things going for you: 1) you get a fair price; 2) you are buying a tumbler that is still being manufactured; and, 3) you know how to determine if the tumbler is in good running condition.
+A used machine might be a good purchase if you have these three things going for you: 1) you get a fair price; 2) you are buying a tumbler for which replacement parts are still available; and, 3) you know how to determine if the tumbler is in good running condition.

 |Avoid tumblers that are "no longer manufactured."
 If you buy an obsolete tumbler and need a belt, a bearing, or a motor you will be out of luck.
 Lots of people contact us looking for ancient tumbler parts.
 We don't have them.
 We don't know where you can get them.
 We can only recommend the parts that we sell for the tumblers specified by the manufacturer.|